Partying in a Pandemic

 There is never a circumstance in which a party is important, especially not in this climate.
 So, for now, stay home and safe.
 The parties can wait.

-Rutaiba Siddiqui, sophomore, is the Social Media Editor of Instagram for the Marquette Messenger.
-This will be her first full year on staff.
-In her free...
+Rue Siddiqui, junior, is the Co-Online Editor for the Marquette Messenger.
+This will be her second full year on staff.
+She is also a part of the Muslim...